 In fact, this is one of Fire Emblem's favorite tropes.
 Pick any Fire Emblem game and there will be at least one character (if not more) infatuated with their liege.

-First and third games: Both Camus and Hardin to Nyna (however both fall victim to Ship Sinking) and Samson/Sheema (role inverted, liege infatuated with bodyguard)
+Fire Emblem Akaneia: Both Camus and Hardin to Nyna (however both fall victim to Ship Sinking) and Samson/Sheema (role inverted, liege infatuated with bodyguard).

-Eighth game: Seth/Eirika, Vanessa/Innes (gender flipped), Forde/Eirika and Ephraim/Myrrh.
+Fire Emblem: The Sacred Stones: Eirika/either Seth or Forde, Vanessa/Innes (gender flipped), and arguably Ephraim/Myrrh.
 One of the bosses in Eirika's path is even a general under Queen Ismaire, who proves Love Makes You Evil.
 It's hinted that Selena's feelings towards Emperor Vigarde might fall in this trope too.

 Part of the premise of first person shooter Red Steel, between the protagonist and the (quickly kidnapped) girl in distress.
 The relationship had progressed to the point where the two had gotten engaged, and the kidnapped happens when introducing the future husband to her father to ask permission to marry.